Monthly Claims ReportJanuary 2026

 Cost Bridge Detail — Personify vs. Leading Edge

 The following breakdown illustrates how January 2026 plan costs flow from paid claims through fixed costs and stop-loss offsets to arrive at the net plan cost.
-Personify runout activity was minimal, representing only $206 in residual medical payments, with no pharmacy, rebate, or stop-loss activity.
+Personify runout activity was minimal, representing only $206 in residual medical payments.

 Personify Runout